-The capital of Western Australia, Perth is the country’s fourth-most populous city that’s situated where the Swan River meets the southwest coast — and it’s unbelievably beautiful.
+The capital of Western Australia, Perth is the country’s fourth-most populous city.
+It’s situated where the Swan River meets the southwest coast — and it’s unbelievably beautiful.

 First things first, getting to Perth from the UK is more straightforward than you think — it just takes a long time!